juansebastian2006/forced-type-hints/README.md

 ### Example
 `print('hello world, i'm still learning how to design README.md, be patient please, i will lader add a good one lol')`

+### :warning: Note :warning:
+All variables gotta follow a typehint otherwise it'd not work well